 - 1.1.
-Access to the whole college CPD programme that includes opportunities for subcontractors' staff to develop new course materials, improve teaching and learning practice and refresh knowledge of safeguarding, EDI, funding rules and audit compliance (including completing college paperwork and utilising college online systems to track students progress, attendance and progression). - 1.2.
+Access to the whole college CPD programme that includes opportunities for subcontractors' staff to develop new course materials, improve teaching and learning practice and refresh knowledge of safeguarding, EDI, funding rules and audit compliance (including completing college paperwork and utilising college online systems to track students' progress, attendance and progression). - 1.2.
 Training on audit compliance for reviews, Ofsted preparation. - 1.3.
-A dedicated relationship management team that is available to provide day to day support and guidance on funding rules, compliance, delivery issues, EPA support/intervention and undertake, as a minimum, eight ten weekly site visits, teaching and assessor observations, weekly paperwork compliance check and technical support. - 1.4.
+A dedicated relationship management team that is available to provide day to day support and guidance on funding rules, compliance, delivery issues, EPA support/intervention and undertake as a minimum quarterly site visits (dependent on risk and including unannounced), teaching and assessor observations, weekly paperwork compliance check and technical support. - 1.4.
 Compliance checks to include student eligibility, prior learning and programme suitability. - 1.5.
-Administrative support for processing additional funding applications, follow ups and payments, such as the invoicing for the 5% non-levy employer fee, incentive for SMEs taking on 16-18 apprentices. - 1.6.
-Regular company house/credit checks on employers engaging with apprentices on standards to a value £10,000+. - 1.7.
-Access to the MIS team and offering a range of electronic tools to monitor students progress, attendance and progression. - 1.8.
+Administrative support for processing additional funding applications, follow ups and payments, such as the invoicing for the 5% non-levy employer fee and incentive for 16-18 apprentices. - 1.6.
+Regular company house/credit checks on employers via an address verification software tool to check validity and reduce the risk of fraud engaging with apprentices on standards. - 1.7.
+Access to the MIS team and offering a range of electronic tools to monitor students' progress, attendance and progression. - 1.8.
 Business development and joint bidding opportunities to link with regional or national employers.